MSP: A Multi-step Screening Procedure for Sparse Recovery: Method

+as in each iteration an adaptive lasso is fit using only the features selected by the previous step.
+This is key to control the computational time of the algorithm as well as to maintain a rather small tuning parameter $\lambda$.
+We will provide more details on the choice of this small tuning parameter in the theoretical results.

-When the algorithm converge, $\mA^{[k]}$ converges to $\mA$ and we denote $\hat \beta$ to be the solution.
-For showing the situation that many methods cannot deal the complex data, we put an example and show eight method's (in)consistency in model selection: MSP, Lasso \citep{tibshirani1996lasso}, LLA \citep{zou2008one, fan2014strong}, MCP \citep{zhang2010mcp}, SCAD \cite{fan2001variable}, Adaptive lasso \citep{zou2006adaptive}, OLS post lasso \citep{belloni2013least} and Capped$-l_1$ \citep{zhangtong2010,zhang2013multi}.
-Set $(n,p)=(200,400)$ and $\beta$ has 4 nonzero entries.
-There exists a variable which is irrelevant but highly correlated with relevant variables, hence the irrepresentable condition fails in this example.
-As shown in Figure~\ref{fig:method}, every other method picks up this irrelevant variable first and never shrinks it back to zero.
-MSP has the similar performance when $\lambda$ is large, but when $\lambda$ decreases, MSP obtains the stable, accurate estimation and selects the right model during the second half of the solution path.
-More details of this data example and other comparisons can be found in simulations.
+We use a simple example to demonstrate that many existing methods may not work as well as MSP when irrelevant variables are highly correlated with the relevant variables.
+Set $(n,p)=(200,400)$ and $\beta$ with 4 nonzero entries.
+In this example there exists a variable which is irrelevant but highly correlated with the relevant variables, hence the irrepresentable condition fails.
+Figure~\ref{fig:method} shows eight methods' (in)consistency in model selection: MSP, Lasso \citep{tibshirani1996lasso}, LLA \citep{zou2008one, fan2014strong}, MCP \citep{zhang2010mcp}, SCAD \citep{fan2001variable}, Adaptive Lasso \citep{zou2006adaptive}, OLS post Lasso \citep{belloni2013least} and Capped$-l_1$ \citep{zhangtong2010}.
+As shown in Figure~\ref{fig:method}, except for MSP, all other methods pick up this irrelevant variable first and never shrink it back to zero.
+MSP performs similarly when $\lambda$ is large, but when $\lambda$ is small, MSP obtains a stable, accurate estimates and selects the right model.
+More details of this data example with further comparisons can be found in the simulation studies in Section 4.